-Impairments totalling £538,740 have been charged during the year in relation to Grinter House, North Hykeham.
+Impairments totalling £174,620 have been charged during the year (2021/22) in relation to Grinter House, North Hykeham. £583,740 was charged during 2020/21.

 5. Collection Fund

 Collection Fund

 The Collection Fund is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate fund for the collection of Council Tax and Business Rates.
 The statement shows the transactions of the billing Council in relation to the collection from taxpayers and distribution to local authorities and the Government of Council Tax and Non-Domestic Rates.